The Virtru integration with AODocs adds a security layer with scalable and customizable encryption of the files stored in AODocs libraries.

 Share a file

-When Virtru is activated and once an encrypted file has been uploaded to AODocs, you won’t be able to modify its permissions from the AODocs interface.
+When Virtru is activated and an encrypted file has been uploaded to AODocs, you won’t be able to modify its permissions from the AODocs interface.
 We advise library administrators to share their library content with Google Groups and manage permissions at the Google Group level.

 Note: If you want to share documents managed by AODocs, an AODocs super administrator must whitelist the external users.